-For students who are seeking a career in music, there may be an option to study Music for two semesters, depending on availability.
+\For students who are planning to study Senior Music, or seeking a career in music, there may be an option to study Music for two semesters, depending on availability.
 Students may enrol in one or both semesters.
 Please direct enquiries to the Head of Department (Music).